Mandated Public Health Operations, Programs and Services

 The authority of core activities exists in the Commonwealth of Kentucky’s statutes or regulations.
 The authority for preventative services is found in state budget language and in grants and contracts with agencies of the United States Public Health Services.
 These preventive patient services were added as state and federal governments appropriated the funds.
-Lake Cumberland District Health Department’s mandated services as a Kentucky Public Health Department:
+Marshall County Health Department’s mandated services as a Kentucky Public Health Department:

 Seven Core Services required by Kentucky Revised Statute or Administrative Regulation